 - Bank statements

-While SBA loans are perfect for smaller company, a lender still needs to trust that you can pay it back.
+While SBA loans are perfect for smaller companies, a lender still needs to trust that you can pay it back.
 That’s why they ask to provide proof of your revenue, your business length, and even your credit score.

 A lender may not even be this strict.
 For example, let’s say your business doesn’t have a credit score but you can prove your revenue and business length.